 Before you talk to the potential employer, be open and ask who else should communicate with them.
 If your company is willing to work with everyone in their organization, they’ll appreciate it.

 - Besides asking for the name of other team members on the prospect’s side, use LinkedIn to find out who they are and what their role is.
 You can then try to establish a relationship with them before making your first call.

 - Reach out to these employees and explain that you want them involved in the buying process early.
 Be cautious, as they may be new to this.

 Use this strategy when there are too many decision-makers on the client side, whose involvement is slowing the sale.
 Involving them early in the buying process can speed up the buying decision.

 3 Focus on the features of your product.

 Usually, prospects aren’t interested in your product’s features.
 They are only concerned with how your product will help them with their problem.
 But sometimes with complex products they don’t which feature does what and will fail to see where the value is for them.

 Tell them everything you can about your product and what features or services are currently available.
 Tell them which ones will be coming out soon too.

-The sooner you find out what features are missing, the easier it will be for them to buy from you.
+The sooner you find out what features are missing and which ones aren’t necessary, the easier it will be for prospects to buy from you.

 - To get feedback on what features or services the prospect needs and doesn’t, you should send a survey to all team members involved in making decisions about your product.
 The questions will be straightforward, with radio buttons for each service.